Olivier0324/Olivier0324/README.md

 ## About Me 🚀

-I'm a passionate **Frontend developer** with experience in **HTML,CSS,JS,REACT and UI&UX design**.
+I'm a passionate **Frontend developer** with experience in **HTML,CSS,JS,REACT and UI & UX design**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 🌱 I’m currently learning Frontend Development through the ALX Software Engineering Program.
 🧠 My strengths include empathy, problem-solving, and visual creativity.